LLNL/ExaConstit/developers_guide.md

 - **Tag**: `v2024.07.0` for all RAJA Portability Suite repositories
 - **Important**: All RAJA suite components (RAJA, Umpire, CHAI) must use matching versions
 - **Minimum RAJA**: v2024.07.0
-- **Note**: Version mismatch between RAJA components can cause build failures or runtime errors
+- **Note**: Version mismatch between RAJA components can cause build failures or runtime errors.
+For GPU builds, we recommend v2025.09.x as the base version for the RAJA Portability Suite.
+Although, we do require a slightly newer version of Umpire for a small bug fix related to an API: git hash 091305d8ef40aa8f2d75d684fbabeabff2e0c1fc .
+This fix is necessary for us to address a segfault noted during the program shutdown due to conflicts with their internal logging features and our own.

 ### **Additional Dependencies**
 - **HYPRE**: v2.26.0 - v2.30.0 (algebraic multigrid / various preconditioners)